 This high school campus had grown somewhat haphazardly over the years, resulting in a disjointed facility in need of upgrades and conformance to current design code requirements.
-Narrow corridors, small classrooms, and deficient spaces for both academics and athletics necessitated facility improvements.
-The District also needed to address current access and safety, sustainability, daylighting and evolving changes in curriculum delivery model.
+Narrow corridors, small classrooms and deficient spaces for both academics and athletics necessitated facility improvements.
+The District also needed to address current access and safety, sustainability, daylighting and evolving changes in the curriculum delivery model.
 The fragmented campus was terribly overcrowded with enrollment far exceeding the intended capacity.
 With the completion of the modifications and upgrades, the facility went from a capacity of 1,800 students to 2,400 students.
-This multi-phase Additions and Renovations Project encompassed over 208,000 SF of additional space and 129,000 SF of renovation space.
+This multi-phase addition and renovations project encompassed over 208,000 SF of additional space and 129,000 SF of renovation space.

 Project highlights include:

-+ The original gym space was undersized so we constructed a stand-alone, two-story triple court gymnasium complimented by new locker rooms, a new fitness room, and athletic office.
-This significant campus addition also housed new standard classrooms, specialty teaching spaces for Agriculture and Industrial Tech, Art and Family Consumer Science rooms, Science classrooms and labs, a dance studio, dining facilities, food service, athletics, Career and Technical Education, and ROTC spaces.
++ The original gym space was undersized so we constructed a stand-alone, two-story triple court gymnasium complemented by new locker rooms, a fitness room and athletic office.
+This significant campus addition also housed new standard classrooms, specialty teaching spaces for agriculture and industrial tech, art and family consumer science rooms, science classrooms and labs, a dance studio, dining facilities, food service, athletics, CTE and ROTC spaces.

-+ A one-story addition to the existing cafeteria/dining area created new dining space, a walk-in cooler and freezer were added, space was created for new food service equipment and supporting food services.
++ A one-story addition to the existing cafeteria/dining area created a new dining space, walk-in cooler and freezer.
+Space was created for new food service equipment and supporting food services.

-+ Once the classroom wing is complete, a second project phase involves moving students to the new wing so the older classroom areas can be fully renovated.
++ Once the classroom wing was complete, a second project phase involved moving students to the new wing so the older classroom areas could be renovated.

-+ Science wing renovation (16 new science labs) included the conversion of two existing boys’ locker rooms into two Art labs.
-Renovation of labs and classrooms for the drama department and broadcast journalism to provide a cyclorama.
++ Science wing renovations (16 new science labs) included the conversion of two (2) existing boys’ locker rooms into two (2) art labs.
+Renovations also included labs and classrooms for the drama department and broadcast journalism to provide a cyclorama.

 + Conversion of the existing ROTC office into a typical classroom.